 There's a lot more to see and do here besides hike and explore Acadia National Park!
 A glider plane ride with Acadia Air Tours was one of the highlights of our trip!

 Two passengers sit side by side behind the glider plane pilot- and your plane is towed behind a small prop plane to it's desired altitude and then released- and what comes next is a silent and smooth flight back to the airport!

 My daughter and I weren't up for the glider flight, so we opted to visit the nearby Kisma Preserve where we received a tour of the place from the owner and had a chance to both meet a wolf as well as feed their resident black bear!

 Another morning, the kids tried rock climbing with a fantastic guide from the Atlantic Climbing School over at Otter Cliffs.
 They loved it, but agreed that it is much harder than they thought it would be!

-And our final day of vacation was spent exploring the water on a sea kayak tour with Acadia Kayak.
+And our final day of vacation was spent exploring the water on a sea kayak tour with Acadia Outfitters.
 Our guide told us so much about the history of the area where we were paddling, but the best moment was when a seal popped her head above the water just to watch us paddle past!

 Take a Side Trip to go White Water Rafting!

 We decided to tack on a few days at the beginning of our vacation and start our Maine adventure up in the northern part of the state with a white water rafting trip!

 We arrived at CrabApple White Water in The Forks, Maine on a Thursday night, and enjoyed dinner and played pool in their restaurant before bunking down in one of their cozy cabins for the night.